What is Manual Lymph Drainage (MLD)?

 Many enjoy MLD as a seasonal detoxification treatment.
 By-products of your body’s metabolic processes (“waste” products) return to the blood stream for natural elimination.
 When used at each change of season, a full-body MLD treatment can help you feel better all year long.

-What to Expect in Your Manual Lymph Drainage Session
+What to Expect in Your Lymphatic Massage Session

 Your lymphatic massage therapist begins by discussing your medical history.
 Most importantly, we have to be sure that MLD will be safe and effective for you.

 An MLD session begins with gentle stimulation of the lymphatic ducts and major lymph nodes.
 This opens the gates to increased lymphatic flow.
-The opening sequence includes light pressure near the shoulders, neck, and inguinal lymph nodes.
-After that, your therapist may use light pressure on the abdomen.
+The opening sequence may include light pressure near the shoulders, neck, and axial and inguinal lymph nodes, depending on the areas of concern.
+Your therapist may use light pressure on the abdomen.
 The areas addressed by your lymphatic massage therapist depend on your health and medical condition, always with safety and comfort in mind.

 The session proceeds with specialized strokes to stimulate the production and movement of lymphatic fluid.
 These strokes go no deeper than the skin.
 Depending on your treatment goals, work encompasses the arms, legs, neck, face, trunk, or a combination of these areas.
 Most people find the treatment very relaxing.
 Often, the client drifts into a light sleep during the session.